Domaine Pierre Ravaut

 Bourgogne Cote d'Or Pinot Noir 2021 (OF, NF)

 Aromas include dark cherries, dark plums, blackberries, boysenberries, and hints of dark chocolate and raspberries.
 Flavors include blackberries, boysenberries, dark cherries, and hints of blueberries.
-There is an elegant medium body, perfect balance and acidity, and a rich, lush, and minerally finish.
+There is a medium body, perfect balance and acidity, and a very long medium to full finish.

 Cote de Nuits Villages Rouge “Les Monts de Boncourt” 2017 (OF, NF)

 Aromas include rich dark fruits such as plums, cherries, blackberries, and boysenberries but together they create a really rich sensory experience.
 Flavors include blackberries and boysenberries along with hints of cherries, blueberries, and pomegranate.
 There is a medium to full body, perfect balance and acidity, and a refreshing, fully saturated, minerally finish.
 For what would be considered a "village" wine, this does capture all the magic of Burgundian terroir.

 Food pairings would include Filet Mignon, beef stew, veal cutlets, veal stew, rack of lamb, pork chops, duck, coq au vin, clams, mussels, red snapper, seafood pasta, stews, and soups, Asian pork, chicken, and vegetable dishes, lamb curries, grilled sausages, charcuterie, and mild, medium, rich, and creamy cheeses.